 Finding your new house may be challenging.
 The Conference covers the cost of one house-hunting trip including up to 5 days and 4 nights hotel stay.
 Your per diem is based on the family members travelling with you.

-- To help with the move and cover packing and other moving costs, Employees will receive a moving allowance.
-The amount varies for single, married and single parent as follows:
+- To help with the move and cover packing and other associated costs, Employees will receive a moving allowance per policy.
+This amount is a flat 33% of the remuneration factor and is currently $1,736.00 per employee.

 Potomac Conference has a partnership with ATLAS moving Company.
 You will be placed in contact with the moving company so ATLAS can send Potomac HR the estimate.
 HR will share the estimate with you, so you determine the next steps.
 If you decide to take the settlement and move yourself, the allowance will be based on the estimate done by the moving company.
 All moving options are taxable: